Michigan hospitals are committed to increased transparency around healthcare costs, including price information for consumers.

 - Hospitals provide services to meet individual patient needs 24/7/365, provide free or discounted care to low-income patients, and are paid less than cost for services provide to patients covered by governmental insurance programs such as Medicare and Medicaid.

-To view the Chargemaster for BCMH hospital, please acknowledge the statement below:
+To view the Chargemaster for BCMH hospital, please acknowledge and click the statement below:

 I understand that GROSS CHARGES contained in the chargemaster may not reflect what I actually pay for services received.